wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 To *be*, you must be nobody.
 To think yourself to be something or somebody is death and hell.

-**Q:**&ensp;I have read that in ancient Egypt people were admitted to some mysteries where, under the influence of drugs or incantations, they would be expelled from their bodies and could actually experiënce standing outside and looking at their own prostrate forms.
+**Q:**&ensp;I have read that in ancient Egypt people were admitted to some mysteries where, under the influence of drugs or incantations, they would be expelled from their bodies and could actually experience standing outside and looking at their own prostrate forms.
-This was intended to convince them of the reality of the after-death existence and creäte in them a deep concern with their ultimate destiny, so profitable to the state and temple.
+This was intended to convince them of the reality of the after-death existence and create in them a deep concern with their ultimate destiny, so profitable to the state and temple.
 The self-identification with the person owning the body remained.

 **M:**&ensp;The body is made of food, as the mind is made of thoughts.
 See them as they are.
-Non-identification, when natural and spontaneöus, is liberation.
+Non-identification, when natural and spontaneous, is liberation.
 You need not know what you are.
 Enough to know what you are not.
 What you are you will never know, for every discovery reveals new dimensions to conquer.
 The unknown has no limits.

-**Q:**&ensp;Does it imply ignoreänce for ever?
+**Q:**&ensp;Does it imply ignorance for ever?

-**M:**&ensp;It means that ignoreänce never was.
+**M:**&ensp;It means that ignorance never was.
 Truth is in the discovery, not in the discovered.
 And to discovery there is no beginning and no end.
 Question the limits, go beyond, set yourself apparently impossible tasks — this is the way.